minhur/bootstrap-toggle/README.md

 # Bootstrap4 Toggle

-Bootstrap Toggle is a Bootstrap 4 widget/plugin that converts checkboxes into toggles.
+Bootstrap4 Toggle is a Bootstrap 4 widget/plugin that converts checkboxes into toggles.

 Visit https://gitbrent.github.io/bootstrap4-toggle/ for demos.